OWASP/owasp-mastg/tests/android/MASVS-RESILIENCE/MASTG-TEST-0038.md

 - **Android 9 (API level 28) and above**: It's recommended to use both the **v2 and v3 signature schemes**.
 The v3 scheme supports **key rotation**, enabling developers to replace keys in the event of a compromise without invalidating old signatures.
 - **Android 11 (API level 30) and above**: Optionally include the **v4 signature scheme** to enable faster incremental updates.

-Avoid using the **v1 signature scheme** (JAR signing) scheme unless absolutely necessary for backward compatibility with Android 6.0 (API level 23) and below as it is considered insecure.
+Avoid using the **v1 signature scheme** (JAR signing) unless absolutely necessary for backward compatibility with Android 6.0 (API level 23) and below as it is considered insecure.
 For example, it is affected by the **Janus vulnerability (CVE-2017-13156)**, which can allow malicious actors to modify APK files without invalidating the v1 signature.
 As such, **v1 should never be relied on exclusively for devices running Android 7.0 and above**.

 You should also ensure that the APK's code-signing certificate is valid and belongs to the developer.